Having a robust accounting system in place right in the early stages of the business helps you build a strong foundation for your business.

-Apart from the people, a business’ systems act as a backbone.
-Give it the right ones at the right time and you'll have a commercial entity that will thrive and withstand most of the storms that come its way.
+Apart from the people who work there, a business's systems act as its backbone.
+With the right accounting system, you'll have a commercial entity that will thrive and withstand most of the storms that come its way.

 Most entrepreneurs look forward to setting up management control systems.
-This includes having certain monitoring tools and financial planning modules in place to be more aware of what’s going in the business.
+This includes having certain monitoring tools and financial planning modules in place so business owners have a pulse on the business.

-It makes sense to keep all business related documents such as bank statements, invoices, bills, receipts, tax papers, as well as legal and governmental documents concerning your company safely.
-Engage in the services of a tax advisor for this matter as he/she can advise you about the documents which need to be kept permanently, and the ones which can be disposed of after a certain timeframe.
+It makes sense to keep all business-related documents such as bank statements, invoices, bills, receipts, tax papers, as well as legal and governmental documents concerning your company, safe.
+Engage the services of a tax advisor – they can advise you about the documents that you need to permanently keep on file and which documents you can dispose of after a certain time frame.

 It is important to have a filing system in place, with a separate file for each kind of financial document.
 These files can be stored either physically and/or virtually.
 Have a file for all documents that require action, and once finished, shift them to their individual files.

 If you're thinking about hiring professional help, you could appoint either a part-time or a full-time bookkeeper.
 A bookkeeper's services are best suited for startups, which do not plan to expand rapidly.
-He can help you with setting up strong record-keeping systems, handling financial transactions and producing financial statements.
+A bookkeeper can help you set up strong record-keeping systems, handle financial transactions and produce financial statements.

-If you're running a growing entity with a complex business structure, it makes better sense to hire an accountant.
-Being able to afford an accountant may be difficult for a small/one-person business.
-In such cases, you could either prepare the books yourself or engage a bookkeeper and use the accountant's services for year-end tax planning.
+If you're running a growing entity with a complex business structure, it prudent to hire an accountant.
+Affording an accountant may be difficult for a small business or sole proprietorship.
+You could, however, prepare the books yourself or engage the services of a bookkeeper and use the accountant's services for year-end tax planning.

 Make sure you hire your accountant or bookkeeper carefully.
-He needs to be skilled and trustworthy because he will help drive your business's financial growth.
+They need to be skilled and trustworthy, because they will help drive your business's financial growth.

-The accrual method of accounting is perfect for larger companies and involves counting income when a sale is made (regardless of whether you've actually receive the money for it) and expenses are counted when you actually receive the good or service (instead of paying for it immediately).
+The accrual method of accounting is perfect for larger companies and involves counting income when a sale is made (regardless of whether you've actually received the money for it), and expenses are counted when you actually receive the goods or service (instead of paying for it immediately).

-Ask your tax advisor to help you decide which one suits your business the best.
+Ask your tax advisor to help you decide which method suits your business the best.

-Open a business account with online capabilities to spare yourself the unnecessary manual procedures and track your cash flow.
+Open a business account with online capabilities to track your cash flow and to streamline your accounting procedures.
 Further, your bank account should seamlessly sync with your accounting software.

 You know you have a reliable accounting system in place when you're able to provide your customers with receipts for each transaction.
 Your system should help you reconcile your accounts using your monthly bank and credit card statements.

-Having a robust accounting system in place right from the early stages of the business will help you build a strong foundation for your venture whether you've just started out, or are looking to expand.
+Having a robust accounting system in place right from the early stages of the business helps you build a strong foundation for your venture whether you've just started out or are looking to expand.